 Make the babka

-- In the bowl of a stand mixer fitted with the whisk attachment, whisk the warm milk and sugar together.
+- In the bowl of a fitted with the whisk attachment, whisk the warm milk and sugar together.
 Sprinkle the yeast over the top and let stand until foamy, 5 to 10 minutes.

 - Add the melted butter and 3 of the eggs, then whisk until well incorporated.
 Switch to the dough hook, then add the flour and salt.
 Beginning on low speed and gradually increasing to medium, knead until a smooth, elastic dough forms, about 5 minutes.
 If the dough is very sticky, add more flour 1 tablespoon at a time.